versa-networks/devops/python/README.md

 Script for changing cli (admin) password of all the VOS cpes in an Organization
 ## Clean Analytics Logs
 Script for deleting archive logs on an Analytics node for a given Organization
+## VMMigration
+Script to migrate all devices from Controller Complex 1 to Controller Complex 2
+##
+Day1 scripts to provision the Director and the Controller